 Finally, progress must be obtained through a cultural shift across all levels of research practice.
 As individual researchers commit to improved methods, statistics, and transparency, higher quality reports will be published.
 Principle investigators can lead by example, training their graduate students, presenting at conferences, and otherwise disseminating knowledge to promote improved methodology.
 Training in the classroom is crucial, as it is often the zeitgeist to continue to teach outdating methods.
 Learning new methods and analyses is difficult, but open source mechanisms, such as massively open online courses, provide the ability for all levels of individuals to improve their skills.
 The open source community continues to create accessible analyses through the use of applications such as Shiny, and these efforts should be encourage and potentially incentivized by their home institutions.
 As training and implementation expand, reviewers for publication should focus on examining for appropriate methods, multiple sources of evidence, and transparency, rather than p-values.
 Editors and boards of journals can enforce new reporting and practice standards, as the Association for Psychological Science has enacted by requiring effect sizes and confidence intervals, along with Open Science Badges to encourage transparency.
 However, all of these suggestions require a hard examination of the incentive structure of publishing, especially as tied to tenure-track system.
-Unacceptable statistical manipulations, such as p-hacking, may be avoided if all forms of evidence are acceptable to publish, which creates less pressure to find statistical significance to keep one’s job.
+Unacceptable statistical manipulations, such as p-hacking, may be avoided if all forms of evidence are acceptable to publish, which creates less pressure to find statistical significance at any cost to keep one’s job.